Anthony Ler: Z's imprisonment and pardon

-As for Z, he remained in prison for the next 17 years of his life; in prison, after passing his GCE N-levels, Z studied for both his GCE O-levels and A-levels, and he topped both exams in the prison school.
+Z remained in prison for the next 17 years.
+After passing his GCE N-levels, Z studied for both his GCE O-levels and A-levels, and he topped both exams in the prison school.
 He also enrolled in a university, majoring in English and business studies, for which he earned a degree.
 He was said to have model behaviour during his period of incarceration and had inspired other inmates to do so.
 Z also reportedly learnt how to play a guitar and harmonica in prison.

-For committing the murder, Z was said to be deeply regretful for what he did.
-He himself has expressed in his hand-written confession that how much he wished he had never met Anthony Ler, and how he had let his parents and other people he knew around him down.
+Z was said to be deeply regretful for having committed the murder.
+He has expressed in his hand-written confession that how much he wished he had never met Ler, and how he had let his parents and other people he knew around him down.
 According to Z's mother, she said her son had once told her in a prison visit that he dreamed of the late victim Annie Leong, who asked him why did he kill her.
 Z was said to have broke down after telling his mother that Leong forgiven him for his act after he told Leong that her husband (Anthony Ler) manipulated him to kill her.
-In addition, consultant psychiatrist Dr Lim Yun Chin, who counselled Z after his crime, also stated that Z was remorseful for what he had done, and the boy acknowledged that this would be something he will have to struggle with for the rest of his life.
+In addition, consultant psychiatrist Lim Yun Chin, who counselled Z after his crime, also stated that Z was remorseful for what he had done, and the boy acknowledged that this would be something he will have to struggle with for the rest of his life.
 Lim had earlier appeared at the original trial to testify on behalf of Z, that the boy's IQ of 93 made him prone to adult manipulation and confirming to the court that Z did not have any abnormality of mind.

 In 2013, Z filed for clemency, but was turned down by President Tony Tan.
 Four years later, in November 2017, through his original lawyer Peter Ong Lip Cheng, Z once again appealed for clemency, this time to President Halimah Yacob, garnering widespread media coverage and public attention in Singapore.
 Ong also spoke to reporters on 6 January 2018 about his client, who celebrated his 32nd birthday the week before (possibly 31 December), stating that there were testimonials backing his model behaviour and maturity in prison, and that Z was hopeful to be given a chance to return to society and reunite with his parents.